Best Everyday Carry Mistakes You Need To Avoid

 Some tools can do some pretty incredible stuff.

-If yes, then great that’s a worthwhile EDC tool if not, then pass.
+If yes, that’s a worthwhile EDC tool; if not, pass.

 The Most Common Everyday Carry Build Mistakes